AUG 3RD SINCE TIME BEGAN : salus populi suprema est lex - the right of the people is the supreme law : IN TRUTH WE TRUST 2020 A.D.E.

 However, things look set to change in 2013 when the first phase of the protocol finishes and a new scheme takes its place.

-Such a change could see the conservation and restoration of peatlands – which include ’s and fens - becoming a lucrative business for governments and landowners.
+Such a change could see the conservation and restoration of peatlands – which include Britain’s bogs and fens - becoming a lucrative business for governments and landowners.

 Christian Dunn, a postgraduate student who worked on the research with Prof Freeman at the Wolfson Carbon Laboratory in Bangor's School of Biological Sciences explained: “Peatlands give off varying amounts of greenhouse gases – most notably methane and carbon dioxide – which contribute to global warming.